Hekku2/personal-tool-settings/README.md

-# personal-tool-settings
+# Personal Tool Settings
-Personal tool settings
+This repository contains personal settings for different tools.
+Probably not very useful for other people.